c-hut/go-outdoors/README.md

 Go Outdoors was deployed to GitHub pages using the following steps:

-1. Navigate to the Go Outdoors repository on Github
+1. Navigate to the **Go Outdoors** [repository](https://github.com/c-hut/go-outdoors/tree/main) on Github
 2. Click **Settings** (last button on the header, directly above the repo)
 3. On the left-hand side, find **Pages** (directly below **Codespaces**)
 4. Find **Source** under **Build and deployment**; click the dropdown menu; and select **Deploy from a branch**
-5. Find **Branch**; click the dropdown menu; select **main**; and set the folder to **root**.
+5. Find **Branch**; click the dropdown menu; select **main**; and set the folder to **root**
 6. As per the succeeding instructions, wait and then refresh the repository.
-If all steps have been followed correctly, there should be a box that says: "your site is live at https://username.github.io/site-name/".
+If all steps have been followed correctly, there should be a box that says: "your site is live at https://username.github.io/site-name/"

 After following these steps, I deployed my website.
 It can be viewed [here](Your site is live at https://c-hut.github.io/go-outdoors).